sheinsight/reactive/README.md

 🤡 How to solve it ?

-You can use the `useSubscribe` hook to solve this problem. see [Subscribe store in component](#Subscribe-store-in-component) for more details.
+You can use the `original` function to solve this problem. see [Subscribe store in component](#Subscribe-store-in-component) for more details.